 · We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.

-Wilhelm Jourdan was a German painter and draftsman.
+Willy (Wilhelm) Jourdan was a German painter and draftsman.
 Born in Frankfurt in 1896, Jourdan studied portrait and landscape painting with Heinrich Limpert.
 He then attended the Academy in Berlin.
 When World War I broke out, he was studying at the Städel School and befriended David Spier, who taught him etching.
-In 1915, he was drafted into the German Army.
+Jourdan was eventually drafted into the German Army in 1915.
 He died on August 12, 1916 from wounds he suffered during the Battle of Verdun.
 He is buried in a cemetery at Billy (French commune).

 Reproductions and Permissions